 Porto Travel Guide: Money-Saving Tips

-Porto is a cheap city in an affordable country so it’s hard to spend a huge amount unless you are splashing out.
+Porto is a cheap city in an affordable country so it’s hard to spend a huge amount unless you are splashing out at a lot of expensive dinners.
 Nevertheless, here are some ways to save money in Porto:

 - Pick up a Porto Card – The Porto Card provides free access to around a dozen museums, 50% discounts on 14 other attractions, free public transportation, and discounts to local restaurants.
 The card is 13 EUR for a one-day pass, 20 EUR for a two-day pass, 25 EUR for a three-day pass, and 33 EUR for a four-day pass.
 If you plan on seeing a lot, get this card.

 - Cook your own meals – Restaurants are cheap here, but eating out all the time can still be costly.
 If you’re on a tight budget, save yourself some money by buying groceries and cooking your own meals.